moisestech/ml-fundamentals-notes/machine-learning/ml-vocab-2.md

 - A recent work in vehicle re-identification, AAVER [25] boosts mAP accuracy by 5% by post-processing using re-ranking.

 - **improvements to**

+  - More training epochs --Notice that the network was improving until epoch 123.
+You can increase the number of epochs to 150 or 200 and let the network train longer.
+  - Deeper network --Try adding more layers to increase the model complexity, which increases the learning capacity.
+  - Lower learning rate --Decrease the lr (you should train longer if you do so).
+  - Different CNN architecture --Try something like Inception or ResNet (explained in detail in the next chapter).
+You can get up to 95% accuracy with the ResNet neural network after 200 epochs of training.
+  - Transfer learning --In chapter 6, we will explore the technique of using a pretrained network on your dataset to get higher results with a fraction of the learning time.

 - **of image classification**
 - **building model architecture**
 - **evaluating models**